 Pew works across the globe to conduct public opinion surveys on a broad array of subjects ranging from people's assessments of their own lives to their views about the current state of the world and important issues of the day.
 This work includes numerous major reports on topics such as attitudes toward American foreign policy, globalization, terrorism, and democracy.

-The post European Public Opinion Three Decades After the Fall of Communism appeared first on Pew Research Center's Global Attitudes Project.
+The post Global Public Opinion in an Era of Democratic Anxiety appeared first on Pew Research Center.

 Fewer than 1 million foreign students enrolled for either online or in-person classes at U.S. universities in the 2020-21 school year.

 Germans and Americans have both become more skeptical of China.

 The post U.S.-German Relations on the Mend as New Leadership Takes Hold appeared first on Pew Research Center.

 Family is preeminent for most publics but work, material well-being and health also play a key role.

 The post What Makes Life Meaningful?
 Views From 17 Advanced Economies appeared first on Pew Research Center.